narwhalacademy/zebra-crossing/README.md

 ##### On email & social media accounts

 - **Review `Third-Party Apps` or `Connected Apps` linked to major social media/email platforms.** These third-party/connected apps have access to your data, and they might be selling it.
-- Instructions for:
+Instructions for:
   - [Google](https://support.google.com/accounts/answer/3466521?hl=en)
   - [Facebook](https://www.facebook.com/help/211829542181913)
   - [Instagram](https://www.facebook.com/help/instagram/1144624522593085)
   - [X/Twitter](https://help.twitter.com/en/managing-your-account/connect-or-revoke-access-to-third-party-apps)

+##### On email accounts

+- **Stop images from automatically loading in your emails**, because companies use them as a way of tracking you.
+  - Gmail: On your computer, click the settings `⚙️ → All settings → General: Images: Ask before displaying external images`.
+For email senders you trust, you can always click ` Always display images from` on an email from them.
+To reverse this decision, you have to click the tiny downwards-pointing triangle next to `to me` at the top of your email.
+  - Proton Mail: Not necessary, as they have a feature that loads images on their own servers before sending it to you.
+[More information here](https://proton.me/support/protonmail-images).
+  - Tuta Mail: Image loading is off by default, but you can turn on auto loading one sender at a time.
+In the `automatic image loading` disclaimer message that appears below the sender information,  click `Always trust sender` (on mobile first click `More`).
+To reverse this decision, click/tap the three dots on the upper right corner and then click/tap `Block external content`.

 ##### On your phone